 - Phenylalanine – This amino acid is a precursor to tyrosine in your brain.
-Tyrosine helps in the formation and utilization of dopamine, epinephrine, norepinephrine and melatonin.
+Tyrosine helps in the synthesis of dopamine, epinephrine, and norepinephrine.

 One study was done with 23 patients diagnosed with depression who had not responded to standard antidepressants.
 They were given 50 or 100 mg of Phenylalanine daily for 15 days.
 The researchers found that Phenylalanine completely improved mood in 17 of the patients.
 Within 13 days of the 15-day trial.[xvi]

-- Rhodiola Rosea – Rhodiola activates AMPA receptors in your brain.
-Which decreases depression and stress-related mood swings, reduces fatigue, stimulates energy and alertness, and boosts cognition.
+- Rhodiola Rosea – Rhodiola Rosea activates AMPA receptors in your brain.
+Which can decrease depression and stress-related mood swings, reduces fatigue, stimulates energy and alertness, boosts cognition, and motivation.

 - SAM-e – SAM-e is the naturally occurring amino acid methionine bound to an ATP molecule.
 It helps in the process of cell division and repair, and the generation of the neurotransmitters dopamine, serotonin, norepinephrine and melatonin.
 Which is why it’s considered a potent nootropic.

 SAM-e is used to boost mood, relieve depression, improve energy levels and reduce symptoms of fibromyalgia.
 20 healthy volunteers took part in a study receiving infusions of 800 mg of SAM-e or a placebo for 7 days.
 EEG mapping during the study identified SAM-e as an antidepressant.
 Targeting brain regions crucial in the therapeutic efficacy of antidepressants.[xviii]